cs220s24/trivia-discord-bot/README.md

 # trivia-discord-bot
-A fun discord bot that inquires trivia questions!
+A fun discord bot that inquires trivia questions for users to interact with.
+Users can start a quiz to begin the game & find out their score.

 ### Contributers:
 - [Christine Colvin](https://github.com/christinecolvin)